deepraj-crypto/product_eco-system/README.md

 # Product Ecosystem

+## Points to note:
+1. "WA_Fn-UseC_-Telco-Customer-Churn" is the raw data
+2. We performed feature engineering and data visualization on `Telecom.ipynb`.
+3. Saved the data on "clean-tel.csv".
+4. Trained the model on `model.ipynb`

 ## What is Product Ecosystem?
 In our day-to-day life, we see a lot of companies of a particular industry rest on an ecosystem or a platform of products.